sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/latex.rst

 HTML and CSS command for styled text.
 So it is possible to add formatted text as commentary within a worksheet.
-However, text between pairs of dollar signs, or pairs of double dollar signs is interpreted by jsMath as inline or display math (respectively).
+However, text between pairs of dollar signs, or pairs of double dollar signs is interpreted by MathJax as inline or display math (respectively).

 .. _sec-custom-generation: